Leave a comment

 St. Patrick is also famous for driving all the snakes into the sea, so that to this day there are no snakes lurking in the beautiful green grass of Ireland.

 In Patrick’s village, there was a man called Gormas who had been blind from birth.
 One day he heard a voice commanding him to take the boy by the hand and to draw the sign of the cross in the ground by his feet.
 As soon as he did this, a fountain sprang out of the ground and bathed his eyes.
-Suddenly he could see !
-And to this day, the fountain springs up with the purest most delicious tasting water, and is honoured with the name of St. Patrick.
+Suddenly he could see!
+To this day, the fountain springs up with the purest most delicious tasting water, and is honoured with the name of St. Patrick.

-Later on, when Patrick was traveling around Ireland, he came across two brothers whose father had died.
+Later on, when Patrick was travelling around Ireland, he came across two brothers whose father had died.
 Instead of being sad about their father’s death, they were quarrelling over which one of them should now own their father’s farm and possessions.
 At first they shouted at each other, and next they started to fight with their fists.
 St. Patrick called out to them to stop fighting – but they were too angry to hear him.
-One of the brothers picked up a large rock, and St. Patrick feared that he might kill the other – and so he called out a prayer, and instantly both brothers were turned into stone.
+One of the brothers picked up a large rock, and St. Patrick feared that he might kill the other – and so he called out a prayer.
+Instantly both brothers were turned into stone.
 They could still hear and see, but they couldn’t move.
-St. Patrick explained to them that it was wrong for brothers to fight – and when he turned them back into men, they were so amazed that they settled their differences and were friends for ever more.
+St. Patrick explained to them that it was wrong for brothers to fight – and when he turned them back into men, they were so amazed that they settled their differences and were friends forever more.

 There was a man called Eugene, who was rich and powerful, and terribly ugly.
 His face was the most hideous in all of Ireland.
-And as he was so ugly, none of his good fortune made him happy.
+As he was so ugly, none of his good fortune made him happy.
 One day he begged St. Patrick to give him a new face.
-Patrick asked him what he sort of face he would like to have – and he said – “One like that man’s over there” – and he pointed to the saint’s book-keeper, who was was as handsome as he was holy.
-St. Patrick told the two men to sleep under the same roof for one night, and when they work up they both looked exactly alike – as if they were twins.
+Patrick asked him what he sort of face he would like to have, and he said, “One like that man’s over there” – and he pointed to the saint’s book keeper, who was as handsome as he was holy.
+St. Patrick told the two men to sleep under the same roof for one night, and when they woke up they both looked exactly alike – as if they were twins.
 You could only tell them apart by their beards.
-And from that moment on Eugene was very happy, and he followed all of St. Patrick’s teachings.
+From that moment on Eugene was very happy, and he followed all of St. Patrick’s teachings.

 And last, but not least, there is a story that St. Patrick started the tradition that a woman can ask a man to marry her on the 29th of February.
 You may know that usually there are only 28 days in the month of February, but once very four years, there’s an extra day.
 Those special years, which are longer than all the rest, are known as leap years.

 St. Bridget – who is Ireland’s other favourite saint – complained to St. Patrick that young men were taking far too long to propose marriage to girls.
 St. Patrick thought about this problem and came up with the solution that once every four years women should be able to propose to men.
-And he said that if than a man refuses, he should pay a fine.
-He could choose between giving the girl he refused a silk dress or £100 pounds.
-And that tradition sill holds to this day.
+He said that if a man then refuses, he should pay a fine.
+He could choose between giving the girl he refused a silk dress or 100 pounds.
+That tradition sill holds to this day.

 Until then, from me, Natasha, Bye Bye